All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Growth hormone and testosterone have a complex relationship.
 Research suggests that GH supports Leydig cell function in the testes, which may modestly support natural testosterone production.
 Some men on CJC-1295 report improvements in libido and energy that could be partly related to this interaction.

-However, CJC-1295 is not a testosterone therapy.
-If you have clinically low testosterone, you need direct testosterone management, not GH optimization alone.
-If you are already on TRT, CJC-1295 can complement your protocol, but coordinate with your provider.
+But CJC-1295 isn't a testosterone therapy.
+If you have clinically low testosterone, you need direct testosterone management, not GH improvement alone.
+If you're already on TRT, CJC-1295 can complement your protocol, but coordinate with your provider.

 Prostate Considerations

 Growth hormone and IGF-1 have been studied in relation to prostate health.
-Current evidence does not show that therapeutic doses of GH-releasing peptides increase prostate cancer risk, but men with a history of prostate cancer or elevated PSA should discuss CJC-1295 with their oncologist before starting therapy.
+Current evidence doesn't show that therapeutic doses of GH-releasing peptides increase prostate cancer risk, but men with a history of prostate cancer or improved PSA should discuss CJC-1295 with their oncologist before starting therapy.

 Joint Discomfort